 - What is the lowest cost / highest value option for the transformation?

-For the new entrants, the opportunity lies in cost curves, agility in identifying tech enablers and speed of market adoption.
+For recent entrants, the opportunity lies in cost curves, agility in identifying tech enablers and speed of market adoption.

 - How fast will regulation respond?